rahidzeynal/PythonSimpleProjects/README.md

 # PythonTurtleGame
-Demo version of my python turtle game
+Demo version of some simple python projects.
+All projects may be contain bugs.